moacode/craft-fab-permissions/README.md

 Some things to do, and ideas for potential features:

 * Page that shows permissions set across all tabs/fields in the CMS
+* Ability to set permissions on an individual user basis.

 Brought to you by [Josh Smith](https://joshsmith.dev)